GuiCPessoa/Pomodoro_React/README.md

 # 🍅 Pomodoro Timer
 This project is a Pomodoro timer developed in React with TypeScript as part of a challenge proposed by Rocketseat.
 The goal is to create an application that assists with time management and productivity by using the Pomodoro technique to divide work into focused time intervals, followed by short breaks.

+## 🕹️ Deploy Vercel:
+Follow the link to use the Pomodoro Timer: https://pomodorotimer-gilt.vercel.app

 ## :rocket: Technologies Used
 <div align="center">